 Some beneficiaries who have had HMP health care coverage for at least 48 months will have to make new HMP premium payments on time and do a yearly HMP Health Risk Assessment (HRA) to keep their health care coverage.
-More information will be available about these changes later in 2020.
+HMP beneficiaries are not currently required to meet these requirements.
+Beneficiaries will receive more information from MDHHS before these changes are made.

 Things HMP beneficiaries can do before these changes happen: